spxp/spxp-specs/SpxpProfileSpec-V03.md

 The connection package must be signed by the issuer.
 It is then encrypted according to [RFC 7516 “JSON Web Encryption (JWE)”](https://tools.ietf.org/html/rfc7516) using the _ephemeral connection establishment key_.
 The only supported encryption method is direct encryption with 256 bit AES in Galois/Counter Mode, identified as `"alg": "dir", "enc":
 "A265GCM"` by JWE.
-This requires a new random initialisation vector “iv” for each package.
+This requires a new random initialisation vector `iv` for each package.

 ### 16.4 Preparing a Connection
-The initiator prepares the connection by sending the reader key and encrypted connection package to her or his own profile server using the **profile management endpoint**.
+The initiator prepares the connection by sending the reader key and encrypted connection package to their own profile server using the **profile management endpoint**.
 This data is associated with the _connection establishment ID_.
 The server knows how this reader key fits into the key graph, but does not know anything about the peer profile this connection is prepared for.